 When we divide 21 million bitcoins into seven billion, an already outdated estimate of the world population, we get a result of three millibitcoins equaling three hundred thousand satoshis.
 If (and when) bitcoin is a world currency, the average world citizen will have a net worth of approximately as much.

-Bitcoin’s recent price drop has given it quite a discount, so three hundred thousand satoshis can now be bought with ten euros!
+Bitcoin’s recent price drop has given it quite a discount.
 Our children can acquire larger fortunes on their own later, but isn’t the average net worth of the future world a rather nice nest egg?

 Written by Pasi Matilainen, translated by Robin Nyberg